 After graduating with your four year degree you will be on your way to applying for entrance in to an accredited PA program.

-STEP 2 – Apply to an Accredited PA Program
+STEP 2 – Apply to an Accredited Physician Assisting Program

 Selecting accredited PA programs is made easy if you look in the right place.
 The national accrediting body for all physician assistant schools is the Accreditation Review Commission on Education for the Physician Assistants.
 They also have a wonderful database of accredited schools by state that will set you up for success with your admittance in to their programs.